shreyas-android/GeminiEnhancedAPI/README.md

 ### Calling the generateTextStreamContent API

-The generateTextStreamContent method is a suspend function that generates content by processing a list of ModelInput objects.
+The **generateTextStreamContent** method is a suspend function that generates content by processing a list of ModelInput objects.
 The method uses the inputs to interact with Gemini, allowing for the upload of files or other data types, and streams the content generation process.

 ```
   GeminiAIAndroidCore.getGeminiAIManagerInstance().generateTextStreamContent(modelInputList : List<ModelInput>,
-                                          onFileUploadListener : OnFileUploadListener?,
+                                          onFileUploadListener: OnFileUploadListener?,
                                           defaultErrorMessage : String): CommonFlow<GeminiAIGenerate>
 ```